Changissnz/selfinterest/README.md

 intersect their practices with many religions that denounce the worship of the material.
-And for that, the intellectual becomes useless to industrial growth, for they feel disgusted with the designs of man that tend to be sold by the numbers of currency coins, after being branded luxury names, although they may appreciate the design on a from-oneself basis, in other words, there is merit to the products out of quality that outshines and overpowers what is the norm, synonymously but not exactly, the baseline for living.
+And for that, the intellectual becomes useless to industrial growth, for they feel disgusted with the designs of man that tend to be sold by the numbers of currency coins, after being branded luxury names, although they may appreciate the designs on a from-oneself basis, in other words, there is merit to the products out of quality that outshines and overpowers what is the norm, synonymously but not exactly, the baseline for living.
 The intellectual that solidifies their thinking into idealist notions, then becomes an agent that outweighs